A Nodewise Regression Approach to Estimating Large Portfolios: Nodewise Regression Estimator in Large Portfolios

 \subsubsection{Markowitz Mean-Variance Framework}

-\cite{markowitz52} has defined the portfolio selection problem to find the optimal portfolio that has the least variance i.e. portfolio variance for a given expected return $\rho_1$.
-At time $ t $, an investor determines the portfolio weights to minimize the mean-variance objective function:
+The portfolio selection problem as defined by \cite{markowitz52}, is to find the portfolio with the smallest variance given a desired expected return $\rho_1$.
+At time $ t $, an investor determines the portfolio weights that minimize the mean-variance objective function:

-where $ 1_{p}=(1, \ldots, 1)^\prime$.
-For a given portfolio $w$, $w^\prime\mu$ and $w^\prime \Sigma w$ equal to the expected rate of return and variance, respectively.
-Full investment constraint $(w^\prime1_{p}=1)$ requires that weights should sum up to $1$.
-The target return constraint $(w^\prime\mu=\rho_1)$ indicates a certain level of desired expected portfolio return.
-Throughout the paper, we assume short-selling is allowed and hence the value of weights could be negative in the portfolio.